-A number of years ago, a lighting engineer, who was also an avid home gardener, decided to grow tomatoes completely under artificial light.
+Many years ago, a lighting engineer, who was also an avid home gardener, decided to grow tomatoes completely under artificial light.

 He constructed a large, enclosed Quonset—a lightweight, prefabricated structure made of corrugated, galvanized steel with a semicircular cross-section—and installed the latest in lighting devices to provide the light intensity and spectrum he thought would be required by his tomato plants.

 I installed my hydroponic rooting system in his Quonset structure.
 He selected three greenhouse tomato varieties that were in common use and one that I was growing.
 The plants grew well but they did not produce many flowering stems, and few fruits were being set and produced.
-He had all the measuring devices he needed to determine light intensity and spectrum quality were both optimal.
+He had all the measuring devices he needed to determine the light intensity and spectrum quality were both optimal.

 Several years later, I decided to grow outdoors the tomato varieties I was growing in the greenhouse.
 To my surprise, the plants did not grow as vigorously as they did in the greenhouse.